GabrielZanin1997/routerTemplate/README.md

-basic structure in route react
+basic structure in routes, with React